Three Arrested Over Cruel Ear Cropping Of Dog Puppies In Peshawar - UrduPoint

 Three Arrested Over Cruel Ear Cropping Of Dog Puppies In Peshawar

-PESHAWAR, (UrduPoint / Pakistan Point News - 8th Feb, 2025) In a significant crackdown on cruelty against animal, Peshawar Police arrested three individuals involved in the illegal and inhumane practice of ear cropping of dog puppies for business purposes.
+PESHAWAR, (UrduPoint / Pakistan Point News - 9th Feb, 2025) In a significant crackdown on cruelty against animals, Peshawar Police arrested three individuals involved in the illegal and inhumane practice of ear cropping of dog puppies for business purposes.

 The arrests were made during raids in the Gul Bahar area following public complaints and social media reports about the cruel practice.